-The Reverse ETL is the solution that connects the stack data and the marketing stack in the broad sense.
+The Reverse ETL is the solution that connects the data stack and the marketing stack in a broad sense.
 It’s at the interface of the two.

 An example?
 With a Reverse ETL, you can feed web activity data (stored in the DWH) into the CRM software to help sales reps improve their prospect/customer relationship.
 But it is one use case among many others… The multiple cases are likely to increase in the coming months and years.